pickles976/pickles976.github.io/_posts/2023-07-30-Full-Stack-Footguns.md

 Reason 2: The recursive/stack nature of Forth makes it a lot easier to implement state machines, which is really all that these little NPCs are.
 See #3

 Reason 3: The basic control flow (or lack thereof) makes it easier for me to build a visual programming system.
 I think to make things easier for players, it would be nice to provide them with a visual way of programming.
 Have cards for API calls, cards for basic operations (operations and combinators), and cards for user-defined functions.

-It's easy to imagine really powerful NPC behaviors defined simply

-RUN
-|__
-    CHECK_STATUS FIND_TARGET PERFORM_ACTION

-CHECK_STATUS looks at all the relevant information like player health etc and pushes a flag to the stack saying what to do.
-To look for resources, go back to base and drop of resources, or try to heal itself.

-FIND_TARGET takes a flag and breaks it up into even smaller actions.
-If we want to recharge our energy is it better to return to base or to go find an energy cell?
-Is it better to go on the offensive and steal some enemy ship's resources?
-Or is there a viable asteroid nearby?

-PERFORM_ACTION actually executes whatever operation and operands got pushed to the stack.

-I think this would be easy to hide under a layer of visual programming from the player.
-How to actually do that though, I am not sure.
-That's all just a pipe dream.

 ## Conclusion